 Temporally, almost synchronized with the chaetognaths, also pteropods (Fig. 10 – upper panel) occurred in the water column and were observed in higher abundances until April.
 On the images, only Clione limacina was observed with body sizes from 10 to 40 mm and a mean size of 23.1 ±5.5 mm (mean ± sd).
 Similar to the above described chaetognaths and jellyfish, also Clione limacine occurred highly stratified in the water column with a peak abundance in the 2 – 4 m depth layer and significantly lower abundances both, in the surface layer and in deeper water strata (LRχ2 = 143, df = 4, p < 0.001).

-The only species that reached higher abundances not in winter but during the summer months were the apendicularia (Fig. 10 – lower panel).
-Especially during the month August to October a mass invasion of apendicularia in the upper water columns was observed.
-As for the other pelagic species, those higher abundances were mainly observed in the 2 to 4 m water layer while no apendicularia were observed in the uppermost layer close to the surface and significantly lower abundances were observed below 4 m water depth (LRχ2 = 1039, df = 3, p < 0.001).
+The only species that reached higher abundances not in winter but during the summer months were the appendicularia (Fig. 10 – lower panel).
+Especially during the month August to October a mass invasion of appendicularia in the upper water columns was observed.
+As for the other pelagic species, those higher abundances were mainly observed in the 2 to 4 m water layer while no appendicularia were observed in the uppermost layer close to the surface and significantly lower abundances were observed below 4 m water depth (LRχ2 = 1039, df = 3, p < 0.001).

 4 Discussion

-Shallow water areas are well-known as important habitats for shallow water communities (Reyjol et al., 2005).
+Shallow water areas are well-known as important habitats for shallow water fish communities (Reyjol et al., 2005).
 Due to the often higher structural complexity of shallow coastal waters compared to the deeper parts of the ocean, coastal habitats are often observed as important spawning areas and nursery grounds that form the biological backbone of a diverse and stable benthic and fish community in the associated marine habitats.
 For the same reason, however, studying higher tropic biota in coastal environments is challenging in regard to a detailed assessment of their temporal and spatial dynamics especially of mobile communities.
 The high structural complexity, especially of shallow water hard bottom or reef habitats, often prevents classical ship-supported and space-integrative sampling methods such as trawling or box coring (Brickhill et al., 2005; Fischer et al., 2007a; Wilding et al., 2007).
 Assessments in these structurally complex environments often require small-scaled and highly specialized “sampling” methodologies often based on optical mapping or imaging technologies operated by divers or ROV’s, depending on the water depth.
 Brickhill et al. (2005), Fischer et al. (2007b) and Wehkamp and Fischer (2014) discussed the potential of such techniques specifically for the assessment of fish-habitat relationships in temperate and boreal habitats such as the Southern North Sea.
-They concluded that the in these waters, the comparatively restricted transparency of the water, the lower water temperatures and the harsher weather conditions often lead to only short operation times that result in low numbers of freeze-frame sub-samples taken in most studies, preventing a thorough analysis of the species-habitat relationships due to an in sufficiently fine scale sampling frequency.
+They concluded that in these waters, the comparatively restricted transparency of the water, the lower water temperatures and the harsher weather conditions often result in only short operation times that result in low numbers of freeze-frame sub-samples taken in most studies, preventing a thorough analysis of the species-habitat relationships due to an in sufficiently fine scale sampling frequency.
 These limiting factors, especially of diver-operated in situ video technologies, often lead to extremely high variability in organism counts per frame with too many zero counts, especially when the target organisms are mobile.
 This leads to a dramatic loss of statistical power in the subsequent data analysis (Brickhill et al., 2005).